AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/nextjs-rsc-ts/README.md

 Session lifetime has not been handled at all, and the RedisCachePlugin does not evict anything, this should be reviewed when implementing in your own applications.

 The `./src/components/mui.tsx` re-exports some components from Material UI, and marks them as Client Components.
 This allows them to be used from Server Components.

+The `middleware.ts` currently exposes the currently accessed url so that it can be retrieved in server components.
+This allows you to send the user back to where they originally were dynamically.
+If your application is hosted behind a proxy, you'd have to compute the url based on [forwarded headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded), depending on what your hosting platform exposes.